-The February 7, 2013 Library Levy passed with 67% of the vote meaning that, starting in January of 2014, the East Side, Hillyard and Indian Trail Libraries will expand hours to 40 hours a week.
+The February 7, 2013 Library Levy passed with 67% of the vote meaning that the East Side, Hillyard and Indian Trail Libraries now have expand their hours to 40 hours a week.

-The new schedule for East Side, Hillyard and Indian Trail (starting January, 2014) will be:
+The new schedule for East Side, Hillyard and Indian Trail is:

 Tuesdays - 12 noon - 8:00 pm

 Wednesdays - Saturdays - 10:00 am - 6:00 pm

 The hours at South Hill, Shadle and Downtown remain unchanged.

 What were the details of the levy?